neperiana/neperiana.github.io/_posts/2021-10-08-Mapping-green-spaces.md

 )
 ```

-We can use `contextily` to add a backgrund map, which enhances the geographic contextualisation.
+We can use `contextily` to add a background map, which enhances the geographic contextualisation.

 ```python
 import contextily as cx # map backgrounds